FlukeAndFeather/EDS214-Schaefer-jwonyk/README.md

 figs: Data Visualization

-R: Code that holds all the functions that are used
+R: Code that holds all the supporting code

+paper: This folder holds the finalized analysis script

 ### References